Steve Moore (ice hockey): Civil lawsuit

-On February 16, 2006, Moore filed a civil suit in the province of Ontario against Bertuzzi, the Canucks, and the parent company of the Canucks, Orca Bay Sports and Entertainment for the loss of his NHL career, in his Rookie Year.
+On February 16, 2006, Moore filed a civil suit in the province of Ontario against Bertuzzi, the Canucks, and the parent company of the Canucks, Orca Bay Sports and Entertainment, for damages suffered due to his NHL career being ended in his rookie year by Bertuzzi's attack.
 The lawsuit was seeking $15 million in pecuniary damages for loss of income, $1 million for aggravated damages, and $2 million for punitive damages.
-Moore's lawyer filed the suit one day before its two-year limitation expired, saying it was because Steve Moore did not want to file the suit and waited until the last minute while he tried to attain medical clearance to resume his career.
+Moore's lawyer filed the suit one day before its two-year limitation expired, saying Moore initially did not want to file the suit if there was still a chance he could resume his career.
+Moore waited until the last minute until it was apparent he would never be medically cleared to play again.

 Bettman attempted to get Bertuzzi and Moore to agree on an out-of-court settlement in the lawsuit filed by Moore.
 Bertuzzi offered $350,000 to settle the case, an amount which was called "an insult" by Moore's lawyer.

 On March 28, 2008, Bertuzzi filed a lawsuit against Crawford, alleging that he was contractually obliged to obey Crawford and that therefore Crawford shares responsibility for the injury to Moore.
 In response, Crawford later stated that Bertuzzi acted in "direct disobedience" to orders from the bench to get off the ice before attacking Moore.
 On January 14, 2013, The Toronto Star reported that both Moore v.
 Bertuzzi, et al. and Bertuzzi v.
 Crawford would begin, after having been postponed several times, in April 2013.
 Both cases were held in the Ontario Superior Court before a six-person jury.

 On January 4, 2012, Bertuzzi dropped his third-party lawsuit against Crawford.
 In the month of October 2013, it was announced that the court date for Moore v.
 Bertuzzi, et al. will begin on September 8, 2014.
 On July 2, 2014, Moore's lawsuit was amended, seeking $68 million in damages, up from $38 million.
 On August 19, 2014, it was announced that an out-of-court settlement had been reached in Steve Moore's lawsuit.
 Terms of the settlement are confidential.

-Personal
+Personal life

 Steve Moore's older brother Mark, and younger brother, Dominic, all played four years at Harvard University.
 Because of their relative closeness in age, all three were able to play in the same year for Harvard during the 1999–2000 season.
 Dominic also went on to play in the NHL.

 After learning he could not return to hockey, Moore returned to school, attending Stanford University where he earned an MBA.
 He now works as a venture capital investor.
 Moore resides in the Greater Toronto area with his wife and three children.